 Funerals are being significantly impacted by the current situation.
-There is a huge need for bereavement care, as well as adapting to short or even no ceremony at all.
+There is a huge need for bereavement care, as well as adapting to a short ceremony.
 This page will be updated regularly with resources to help you share God’s love and hope with those in your community.

-At present you are able to continue to hold small funeral services by the graveside and at the crematoria, keeping to guidelines of hygiene and social distancing.
+At present you are able to hold small funeral services (30 guests maximum) by the graveside and at the crematoria and inside churches, keeping to guidelines of hygiene and social distancing.

 Not attending a funeral is a very difficult experience for people, in spite of recent suggestions that ‘no fuss’ is a good idea.
 The reality is many will feel additional grief, especially if they could not say goodbye properly.

 - Liaise with your local funeral directors: they are gathering a lot of information, both practically and pastorally.
 Many families will no longer get to meet with them in person, and the situation will be stressful for everyone involved.
 Make sure they know who is available, and about the online resources, prayers and advice available to families.

-- Mostly, it will not be possible to make a pastoral visit, so phone calls and Skype calls to help families with the arrangements will be important, especially where premature and tragic deaths occur.
+- Mostly, it will not be possible to make a pastoral visit, so phone calls and video calls to help families with the arrangements will be important, especially where premature and tragic deaths occur.

 - Send a card with a prayer if possible – there is a FREE ready-made one here to download at home.

 - Reassure them that you will still be praying for them and their friends and family, whether or not they would have had a church funeral.

 - Suggest to people that they can light a candle online.
 Download a free poster, plus download free social media images to help you tell people about this option.

 - Email or post out a Funeral reflection to those who will be absent so they use at home of they wish on the day of the funeral.
 A new resource has been published for this purpose – download it here.